 Simon’s Town is reported to be the only place in the world where people can swim with penguins.
 This colony is in a nature preserve that bars human swimming.
 The penguins, however, didn’t get the segregation memo.
 They often invade the surf at nearby public beaches.

 The next stop was the Cape of Good Hope and Cape Point.
 That report will be covered in Part 2.

 The last stop of the day (good thing) was at the Steenberg winery.
 The winery is part of the Steenberg Farm, the oldest on the Cape.
 The farm was established in 1682.
 Wine making began there as early as 1695.

 This was my first visit to a winery.
 Shocking in this day and age.
 And it was my first wine tasting in a long time.

 Instead of sitting at the bar, I retired to a lounge with comfortable couches where a server brought the menu.

 So as not to offend my highly cultivated palette (ahem), I opted for the flagship tasting for 70 Rand or about $5.40.
 This tasting included 5 different wines.
 I assumed the glasses would be small or that there would be a place to pour out or spit out the wine.
 Wrong!

 The server poured each glass as if he were serving at a restaurant.
 I only drank a portion of each glass.
-At the end of the tasting I was pretty soused.
+At the end of the tasting, after consuming all or part of five glasses of wine in 30 minutes, I was pretty soused.
 The wine tasted good, but then again, I’m no connoisseur.